 Claim your capital allowances tax benefit

-Capital Allowances are the only form of tax relief available to UK taxpayers for their expenditure on Commercial Property.
-The items that can be used to reduce taxable profits are usually inherent items of plant and machinery within the fabric of the building.
-These items are usually taken for granted within the overall purchase price of the property.
+As a UK taxpayer, Capital Allowances may be able to help you reduce your taxable profits.
+This is because they allow you to claim tax relief on your expenditure on Commercial Property—usually items of plant and machinery within the fabric of the building.
+These are often taken for granted within the overall purchase price of the property.

 What could this allowance be worth?